avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-stm32-u5/QUICKSTART.md

 * Execute the *trust-zone-enable.bat* batch script included in the package to enable the TrustZone feature which is required to run the next step.
 Running this script will make it so that only TrustZone enabled applications are authorized to run on the board.
 This only needs to be run once per board.
 * Execute the *tfm-update.bat* batch script included in the package to setup TFM on the board along with the IoTConnect firmware.
+* Remove the USB cable from the board for a few seconds and reconnect to perform a hard reset.

 # 5. Device Configuration
 * Ensure the serial terminal application is running.